fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

          /*
           * Here we ask the receiver to check received messages.
-          * As these tests targets external processes with asynchrounous reponses, the receiver will wait before checking.
-The delay is defined as a parameter. receiver.waitAndVerifyExpectedCall(DELAY_BEFORE_ASYNC_REQUEST_SEQUENCE_VERIFY);
+          * As these tests target external processes with asynchrounous reponses, the receiver will wait before checking.
+The delay is defined as a parameter.
+          */
+        receiver.waitAndVerifyExpectedCall(DELAY_BEFORE_ASYNC_REQUEST_SEQUENCE_VERIFY);
     }
 }